rant-lang/reference/src/language/data-types.md

-# Variables & Data Types
+# Data Types

-Variables enable you to store and retrieve values.

-Rant is a dynamically-typed language, which means that variables don't have to contain a specific type;
+Rant has a dynamic type system, which means that variables also don't have to contain a specific type;
 for example, you can initialize a variable with an integer, and later change it to a string (and vice versa).

-Rant has the following data types:
+Rant's type system supports the following data types:

 |Type name |Description                                        |Pass type|
 |----------|---------------------------------------------------|---------|